Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Notre Dame's games this season have gone over 59.5 points four of 10 times.
+- Notre Dame and its opponents have combined to put up more than 59.5 points in four of 10 games this season.

-- Georgia Tech's games have gone over 59.5 points in six of 10 chances this season.
+- Georgia Tech has combined with its opponents to score more than 59.5 points in six of 10 games this season.

-- The combined points per game average of the two teams, 61.1, is 1.6 points greater than Saturday's over/under.
+- The two teams combine to average 61.1 points per game, 1.6 more than the total in this contest.

-- This contest's total is 8.8 points above the 50.7 these two squads combine to allow per game this season.
+- This contest's total is 8.8 points above the 50.7 these two squads combine to surrender per game this season.

-- The Fighting Irish and their opponents score an average of 54.3 points per game, 5.2 fewer than Saturday's total.

-- The 59.5 over/under in this game is 1.0 point higher than the 58.5 average total in Yellow Jackets games this season.
+- In 2021, games involving the Yellow Jackets have averaged a total of 58.5 points, 1.0 fewer than this game's set over/under.

 Notre Dame Stats and Trends